dokester/BayesicFitting/docs/design.md

 ### ErrorDistributions.

 The main task of the **ErrorDistribution** is to calculate the likelihood, or better the log thereof.
-The partial derivative of the logLikelihood wrt the parameters is also defined.
-It is used in the **Engine** of choice for parameter with continuous values:
+The partial derivative of the log( likelihood ) with respect to the parameters is also defined.
+It is used in the **GalileanEngine**.
-**GalileanEngine**.

 The predefined **ErrorDistribution**s are displayed in figure 11.